rvedotrc/spud/README.md

 Core vs externals
 -----------------

-This suggests the following things should be outside of the stack-fetcher
+This suggests the following things should be outside of the spud core:
-core:

  * given args + which stack, generate suggested stack name
    * it's fine not to have a default implementation of this